About the Trust

 ROTORUA LAKES STRATEGY GROUP

-The Rotorua Lakes Strategy Group is made up of two representatives from each of the following bodies: Te Arawa Lakes Trust (formerly Te Arawa Maori Trust Board) Rotorua District Council and Environment Bay of Plenty and to be a joint committee under the Local Government Act 2002.
+The Rotorua Lakes Strategy Group is made up of two representatives from each of the following bodies: Te Arawa Lakes Trust (formerly Te Arawa Maori Trust Board) Rotorua Lakes Council and Bay of Plenty Regional Council and to be a joint committee under the Local Government Act 2002.
 Legislation provides for the groups permanence and Te Arawa membership as of right and the groups purpose which is to promote the sustainable management of the Te Arawa/Rotorua Lakes and their catchments for the use and enjoyment of present and future generations, while recognizing and providing for the traditional relationship of Te Arawa with the lakes.

 Direct accountability to the beneficiaries as per the objectives prescribed within the Te Arawa Lakes Trust Deed means the Trust identifies and maintains the appropriate balance between Te Arawa social responsibility and financial sustainability as it moves forward.